Skip to content

 What is geothermal energy?

 With water from hot springs or hydrothermal springs or geothermal springs, heat has been used for bathing since old stone age times and for space heating since ancient Roman times, but it’s now better known for its electricity generation and use of this technology in dry steam power generation, flash steam power station and binary cycle power station.
-Geothermal electricity generation is currently used in 23 to 26 countries while geothermal heating is in use in 70 countries.
-Like the previous year 2019, worldwide geothermal power capacity amount to 15.4 gigawatts (GW).
-Geothermal power is cost-effective and environmentally friendly but has historically been limited to areas near tectonic plate boundaries.

 Recent technological advances have dramatically expanded the range and size of viable resources, especially for applications like home heating, opening a possibility for widespread exploitation.
-Geothermal wells release greenhouse gases trapped deep within the world, but these emissions are much lower per work unit than those of fuel.
-The Earth’s geothermal resources are theoretically quite capable supply humanity’s energy needs, but only a really small fraction could also be profitably exploited.
+Geothermal wells release greenhouse gases trapped deep within the earth, but these emissions are much lower per unit than those of fuel.
+The Earth’s geothermal resources are theoretically quite capable of supplying humanity’s energy needs, but only a really small fraction could also be profitably exploited.
 Drilling and exploration for deep resources are extremely expensive.
 Forecasts for the longer term of geothermal power depend upon assumptions about technology, energy prices, subsidies, plate boundary movement and interest rates.

 Pilot programs like EWEB’s customer opt-in Green Power Program show that customers would be willing to pay a touch more for a renewable energy source like geothermal.
 But as a result of government-assisted research and industry experience, the value of generating geothermal power decreased by 25% over the 1980s and 1990s.
-The U.S. Department of Energy estimates that heat from an influence plant “built today” costs about $0.05/kWh.
+The U.S. Department of Energy estimates that heat from a power plant “built today” costs about $0.05/kWh.
 About 100 thousand people are employed within the industry.

 Geothermal Energy